Housing Innovation Roadmap | Off-site Construction Research Centre | UNB

 Governance structure: Functional working groups

 The results of this project indicate that no single organization or level of government can implement the roadmap independently.
-Thus, the report recommends establishing an Atlantic Off-Site Housing Innovation Network to support roadmap implementation.
+As a result, the report recommends establishing an Atlantic Off-Site Housing Innovation Network to support implementation.

-The network should be a collaborative body with a mandate to advance OSC housing solutions across Atlantic Canada.
-It would be structured to ensure balanced representation across industry, government, and academic/training institutions from all four Atlantic provinces.
+The network would serve as a collaborative body with a mandate to advance off-site construction Atlantic Canada solutions across the region.
+It would include balanced representation from industry, government, and academic and training institutions across all four Atlantic provinces.

 Conclusion